Routing-Miniproject/Routing/userREADME.md

   - Enter the time at which you begin your journey from the starting point in 24 hour format (ie hours:minutes).

 OUTPUT:
-Weight of the edge(road), in other words, the time it takes to travel through the road is printed.
+Weight of the edge(road), in other words, the time(mins) it takes to travel through the road is printed.
 If the inputs are invalid, an error message is printed.
 ```